 I’ve never met a disabled doctor before, but being at Edge Hill has helped me to think that, not only can I do it, but I deserve to be there.

-I wasn’t sure if having a disability would affect my university experience, but the Inclusion Team at Edge Hill have been really supportive and made everything much easier for me.
+The Inclusion Team at Edge Hill have been really supportive and made everything much easier for me.
 I was struggling in a normal room in Halls, and as soon as I mentioned it, I was quickly moved to an accessible room with more space so I don’t bump into the furniture, and adaptations like a tabletop cooker so I don’t have to bend down.
 They also sorted out extra time and access to a laptop in exams, which has really helped.

 My first lecture as a health student was really moving and poignant.
 A man came in to talk about his experience of watching a loved one suffer with dementia and the support he got from the nurses.
 It really resonated with me and reaffirmed my choice to become a doctor.
 If I could make a difference to just one person like that, it would be an honour.